xinjuezou-whi/whi_rviz_plugins/README.md

 The Battery shows the battery's left charge in text and symbolizes the battery; the Navi_waypoints allows user to add multiple navigation targets with interactive markers; the Teleop which publishes the twist message through GUI; the panel Map_saver helps user to save map directly by RViz without typing command in terminal; the Video_stream which derived from default image plugin with extended stream sources like webcam, IP stream, and video file; the tool Navi_namespace, under multiple robots scenario, allows user to specify target robot target through GUI without laboring edit in tool property; the Navi_robot_model_viewer is an auxiliary OGRE view for showing the URDF of robot

-Referring build section for setup the package:
+Referring build section for setting up the package:
 - [Build](#build)

 Following the brief introduction for the usage of each plugin: